 Hazardous materials, including chemicals, fuels, and lubricating oils, shall not be stored within 50 feet of waters of the state.

-Adequate spill prevention and cleanup equipment and materials shall always be present on site at all times during project implementation and must be available for immediate use.
+Adequate spill prevention and cleanup equipment and materials shall be present on site at all times during project implementation and must be available for immediate use.
 Any spills or leaks of hazardous materials, chemicals, fuels, lubricants, or any other potential pollutants shall be promptly and completely treated upon observation using appropriate materials and equipment.

 Chemicals shall be stored in watertight containers with secondary containment to prevent any spillage or leakage or stored in a completely enclosed storage area.
 Secondary containment must be at least 10% larger than the total volume of the primary containers, or 100% of the volume of the largest container, whichever is greater.